NetFabric/NetFabric.Hyperlinq/README.md

   .SelectVector(item = item * 2, item = item * 2);
 ```

 These methods also support value delegates.
-In this case, the `struct` containing the expressions must implement two `IFunctions<,>`.
+In this case, the `struct` containing the expressions must implement two `IFunction<,>`.

 ``` csharp
 readonly struct DoubleOfInt32